-- 24 vans (pink and cream) were constructed in the UK and shipped from Birmingham in time for the summer of 1964.
+- 24 pink and cream Austin FGK30 ice cream trucks were constructed in the UK and shipped from Birmingham to New Zealand in time for the summer of 1964.

-- In the early 1980’s, Mr Whippy was restructured as a franchise system (rather than company run) in New Zealand by Tip Top (having changed its name from General Foods) basing its franchise system (owner / operator drivers) on exclusive territories around the country.
-By this stage the Isuzu Elf had become the standard Mr Whippy van and an orange and white colour scheme replacing the pink and white.
+- In the early 1980s, Mr Whippy became a franchise system in New Zealand with Tip Top running the business.
+By this stage the Isuzu Elf had become the standard Mr Whippy van, and an orange and white colour scheme had replaced the pink and white.

-- In the early 2000’s, Tip Top exited Mr Whippy and divested the Master Franchise to Peter Woodhams who had the Waikato Mr Whippy franchise at the time as well.
-Peter and his son Chris ran the business for around 5 years.
+- In the early 2000s, Tip Top sold Mr Whippy to Peter Woodhams, who held the Waikato Mr Whippy franchise at the time as well.
+Peter and his son Chris ran the business for around five years.

-- The Woodhams in turn sold the Master Franchise to the Graham family in 2006 who moved the Mr Whippy vans into Ford Transits and moved from Fonterra to Tatua as the provider of the Mr Whippy ice cream mix.
+- The Woodhams in turn sold Mr Whippy to the Graham family in 2006, who moved the Mr Whippy vans into today’s Ford Transits.

 - Today a passionate and hard-working community of Mr and Mrs Whippys bring this iconic treat to Kiwis young and old across the country.